Supermodel po-ukrainsky season 1: Episode 5

 Richard Gorn wakes up the contestants and brings them outside.
 There they meet a personal trainer who revealed that the models will have to endure an obstacle course for their next challenge.
 Immediately after the obstacle course, the models must parade in front of a crowd.
 Irina is chosen as the crowds favorite.

 After a workout session with the trainer, the models must pose as gymnasts with a male athlete for the photo shoot.
 At panel, Karina M's photo loses her a spot in the competition, and she is eliminated.
-After her elimination, Alla reveals that the girls will begin to travel to different destinations throughout the Ukraine.
+After her elimination, Alla reveals that the girls will begin to travel to different destinations throughout Ukraine.